satya-arjunan/visocyteold/Plugins/GmshReader/README.md

 Once the Gmsh plugin is loaded, you should now be able to select and load an XML interface file with the extension ".mshi" file (MSH Input).
 This XML file specifies all the information required by the plugin.
-For a demo xml file, configure Visocyte with BUILD_TESTING set to ON, then build and check in your build directory ExternalData/Testing/Data/Gmsh/viz_naca0012.mshi and viz_naca0012_meshonly.mshi, along with the corresponding msh data.
+For a demo xml file, configure ParaView with BUILD_TESTING set to ON, then build and check in your build directory ExternalData/Testing/Data/Gmsh/viz_naca0012.mshi and viz_naca0012_meshonly.mshi, along with the corresponding msh data.

 The format of this xml file is the following: